This-is-Ayush/This-is-Ayush/README.md

 - 👋 Hi, I’m Ayush Gupta
 - 👀 I’m interested in web development, fronted designing
-- 🌱 Known tech skills is C++, Java, Html, CSS, Bootstrap
+- 🌱 Known tech skills is Python, SQL and Some Tech Languages.
+- ALso Known tools such as PowerBI, Canva, Jeera
 - 💞️ I’m looking to collaborate a good company that offers me vital role for my professional experience with Growth
 - 📫 Reach/mail me on ayushg065@gmail.com
 <!---